If you’re interested in learning Russian, there are two key questions you should ask yourself:

 2) How can I learn more about Russian culture?

-The former is important for helping you develop a learning strategy [The Best Way to Study Russian]that meets your needs, while the latter will help you better appreciate the rich nature of the Russian language.
+The former is important for helping you develop a learning strategy that meets your needs, while the latter will help you better appreciate the rich nature of the Russian language.

 Once you’ve answered those questions in your own mind, the best way for beginners to learn Russian is to move on with a personal learning plan that works best to meet those goals.